 Looking for homeless sex offenders

-Riverwest and by the Third Ward of Milwaukee is where they supposedly are, but even the community members are unaware of where these homeless sex offenders are living.
+Riverwest and by the Third Ward of Milwaukee is where the homeless sex offenders supposedly are clustered most, according to Corrections records analyzed by Media Milwaukee, but even the community members are unaware of where these homeless sex offenders are living.

 According to a document of the Office of the City Clerk, 2330 W College Ave, and 2350 W College Ave are two of the addresses in which these sex offenders are allowed to live in.
 This is also very near one of the rare ‘white spots’ of the map where the sex offenders are allowed to live, which is a location near the MKE airport.
 This is a set of apartment complexes which are located right on College Ave, one of the busiest avenues of the area.